Find execution drag before AI makes it more expensive.

 See where your operating model is under strain.

-Run Matrix →Find out whether AI will help—or amplify existing chaos.
+Run baseline Matrix →Find out whether AI will help—or amplify existing chaos.

-Use this when AI is being discussed, piloted, or budgeted, but you need a reality-based view of whether the organization can support it.
+Useful when AI is being discussed, piloted, or budgeted, but the operating reality still feels fragile.

 Brought in when leaders need clarity, not noise.